Yosemite National Park, California, USA travel guide

 Early mornings are your friend: For popular spots like Glacier Point or Mirror Lake, an early start means fewer people and better photos.

-Getting Around Yosemite National Park, California
+Getting Around Yosemite National Park, California, USA

 Utilize the free Valley Shuttle: It's a lifesaver for getting around the Valley without the stress of parking, especially with kids.